You can find the detailed jobspec here. In this post I want to explore what it means to be a LiveCompare server software engineer.

 The web tier is the broker between the client and server.
 We have four web tiers supporting the distinct UI personalities and API-level access:

 Which at last brings me to the server.
-The server represents the heart and soul of LiveCompare.
+The server represents the heart, soul and brain of LiveCompare.
 The server tier is made up of two C++-based executables:

 RNSERVER.EXE runs as a Windows Service.
 WIPSRV.EXE is started exclusively by RNSERVER.EXE to run LiveCompare analyses.